openziti/ziti/doc/002-local-dev.md

 # Overview

-This local development README guides you to set up a running Ziti stack that is built from source in this repo without any downloads, containers, scripts, or magic.
+This local development README guides you to install the Ziti stack built from the currently checked out source branch in this repo without any downloads, containers, scripts, or magic.

 ## Minimum Go Version

-You will need a version of [Go](https://go.dev/) that is as recent as the version used by this project.
+You will need to [install a version of Go](https://go.dev/) that is as recent as the version used by this project.
 Find the current minimum version by running this command to inspect `go.mod`.

 ```bash
 grep -Po '^go\s+\K\d+\.\d+$' go.mod